-Robert delighted in acting out the tormented existentialist artist role even while toying with the celebrities and the editors of magazines.
-Vogue woke us up one morning-was it Diana Vreeland on the line?-begging Robert to shoot Faye or Fonda or Gere or Travolta or somebody hot they needed fast.
-I could hear only his side of the conversation, our bodies tucked together, my front to his back, a perfect physical fit, lying slugabed in his twisted sheets on his mattress on the floor.
+Robert, whose movie biography only Ken Russell could re-create, delighted acting out the tormented existentialist artist role even while toying with the celebrities and the editors of magazines.
+Vogue woke us up one morning -- was it Diana Vreeland on the line? -- begging Robert to shoot Faye or Fonda or Gere or Travolta or somebody hot they needed fast.
+I could only hear his side of the conversation, our bodies tucked together, my front to his back, a perfect physical fit, lying slugabed in his twisted sheets on his mattress on the floor.

 "Ah, a principessa!"
 Robert said.
-Vogue wanted some princess, part of the stylish Eurotrash invading the New York postmodern club scene.
+Vogue wanted some princess, part of the stylish Eurotrash invading the New York post-modern club scene.
 Robert liked climbers.
-He had a soft spot for princesses and a hard-on for nasty sex.
+He had a soft spot for princesses and a hardon for nasty sex.

-Life with Robert was the cabaret of Dr. Caligari!
+Life with Robert, Dear Liza, Dear Liza, was the cabaret of Dr. Caligari!

 Still waiting excitedly to meet Sam at One Fifth, I realized what brash talent Robert had scandalizing his way into prominence as a "society" photographer, all the while assaulting mainstream conventions.
-Yesterday, John Paul Getty III; today, the toughest S&M hustler I'd ever hired for the cover of Drummer; tomorrow, the three-year-old daughter of Susan Saran-don.
+Yesterday, John Paul Getty III; today the toughest S & M hustler I'd ever hired for the cover of Drummer; tomorrow the three-year-old daughter of Susan Sarandon.
 His acquired character was hybrid Manhattan society studded out from Times Square porn shops.
-His driving ambition was to combine the "forbidden" Forty-second Street gut-and-gonad feeling he experienced at sixteen seeing naked men in Physique Pictorial, to be the gut assault in his own elegantly erotic photography.
+The driving ambition of his ex-Catholic vision was to combine the "forbidden" 42nd Street gut-and-gonad feeling he experienced at 16 seeing naked men in Physique Pictorial to be the gut assault in his own elegantly erotic photography.

-Across the crowded boîte, Sam Wagstaff made his entrance.
-Obviously in love with Robert, he threaded his way through tables of wannabes, celebrities, and has-beens desperate to be recognized.
+Across the crowded boite, Sam Wagstaff made his entrance.
+Obviously in love with Robert, he threaded his way through tables of wannabe's, celebrities, and has-beens desperate to re recognized.
 Robert introduced us fast, taking Sam's hand, pulling back in surprise at the diamond ring Sam had slipped him.
 "Welcome back," Sam said.

 Robert, swear to God, bit the diamond with his teeth.
 I nearly died.
 To Robert, who fancied himself devilish, nothing was sacred.
-Sam laughed and whisked us up, up, and away to his immense all-white penthouse atop One Fifth.
+Sam laughed and whisked us up, up, and away to his immense all-white penthouse atop the posh One Fifth.
 His zillionaire digs were sparsely furnished, but what was there smelled of money and good taste.
 Art of all kinds lay splayed about in careful, careless piles.
 Robert's interest in photography had kindled Sam's.

-Together, they had accumulated the best of late-nineteenth- and early-twentieth-century photography, nearly all of it male nudes shot in the homoerotic covert style of the times.
+Together they had accumulated the best of late 19th and early 20th-century photography, nearly all of it male nudes shot in the homoerotic covert style of the times.

 The past in that present met the future.
-This planet's first fine art photographers, such as George Platt Lynes, saw the world through the lens for the first time.
+This planet's first fine-art photographers, such as George Platt Lynes, saw the world through the lens for the first time.
 Sam and Robert bought up a first-rate collection of the earliest art photography.
-Robert referenced their primordial perspective, but stayed true to his earliest experimental Pratt Polaroids, to create images from his own Genet-icized world: sleazoid S&M, bondage, men encased in full-body black rubber suits, leather masters with slaves in chains in decorator apartments (Brian Ridley and Lyle Heeter), men with bodies erotically scarred with razor blades, men drinking through pissing jockstraps (his triptych, Jim and Tom, Sausalito, 1977), men with fists up their butts, a man with a satanic tattoo on his forehead who, when I met him, lived in an apartment decorated like a subway car from rubber mats to silver walls and lighting, and who, under the female nom de plume Judith Gould, wrote a sexy best-seller that became a sensational TV mini-series.
+Robert referenced their primordial perspective, but stayed true to his earliest experimental Pratt Polaroids, to create images from his own Genet-icized world: sleazoid S & M, bondage, men encased in full-body black-rubber suits, leather masters with slaves in chains in decorator apartments (Brian Ridley and Lyle Heeter), men with bodies erotically scarred with razor blades, men drinking through pissing jockstraps (His triptych, "Jim and Tom, Sausalito" 1977), men with fists up their butts, a man with a satanic tattoo on his forehead who, when I met him, lived in an apartment decorated like a subway car from rubber mats to silver walls and lighting, and who, under the female nom de plume, Judith Gould, wrote a sexy best-seller that became a sensational TV mini-series.